henontesfai/customerchurn-project/README.md

 # Customer Churn Prediction

 This project focuses on predicting customer churn for a telecommunications company using machine learning techniques.
 The goal is to identify customers at risk of leaving the company and help develop targeted retention strategies.
+By leveraging data-driven insights, businesses can make informed decisions and modernize their processes to better serve their customers.

+## Purpose

+The purpose of this project is to showcase my skills in data analysis, machine learning, and application development.
+I believe that digitalization and modernization are essential for businesses to stay competitive in today's market.
+By demonstrating my ability to create data-driven solutions, I aim to prove that I can contribute to transforming traditional processes and enhancing decision-making in any organization.

 ## Dataset Overview